Aditya-Jyoti/adityajyoti.com/src/content/blog/How I Set Up My Productivity Suite.md

 heroImage: "/blogs/post1-hero.png"
 ---

 I recently bought a [virtual private server](https://aws.amazon.com/what-is/vps/) (VPS) to experiment.
 Don't know what a virtual private server is?
 Don't worry I was in the same shoes just a while back.
-In simple terms a virtual private private server is like having a computer but it's managed by someone else.
+In simple terms a virtual private server is like having a computer but it's managed by someone else.
 They provide you with internet and power.
 The catch?
 You can only access the computer through shell commands like `ssh`.

 I have always wanted to maintain a common TODO list and Calendar between my PC and Mobile but I never found a good enough solution that did not rely on buying some extra "premium" software.
 Now that I had my own VPS and access to the [awesome selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) list, I felt it was time to fix the problem.